dbt-labs/docs.getdbt.com/website/docs/docs/cloud/account-settings.md

 [Advanced CI](/docs/deploy/advanced-ci) features, such as [compare changes](/docs/deploy/advanced-ci#compare-changes), allow dbt Cloud account members to view details about the changes between what's in the production environment and the pull request.

 To use Advanced CI features, your dbt Cloud account must have access to them.
-Ask your dbt Cloud administrator to enable Advanced CI features on your account, which they can do by selecting **Account settings** from the gear menu and choosing the **Enable account access to Advanced CI** option.
+Ask your dbt Cloud administrator to enable Advanced CI features on your account, which they can do by choosing the **Enable account access to Advanced CI** option from the account settings.

 Once enabled, the **Run compare changes** option becomes available in the CI job settings for you to select.